Alex313031/gn-xp/docs/reference.md

   --workspace=<file_name>
       Override defaut workspace file name ("all").
 The workspace file is written to the root build directory.

+  --ninja-executable=<string>
+      Can be used to specify the ninja executable to use when building.

   --ninja-extra-args=<string>
       This string is passed without any quoting to the ninja invocation